hzhang-7/AC215_InstaCap/README.md

 ```
 sh docker-shell.sh
 ```
-Once we run our container, we host our api service on port 900 with the following command
+Once we run our container, we host our api service on port 9000 with the following command
 ```
 uvicorn api.service:app --host 0.0.0.0 --port 9000
 ```

-6. ## Frontend-simple
+## Frontend-simple
 **Container Overview**:
 - This container makes a simple front end where users can select an image from their file system and generate a caption for it.

 **Container Files**:
 1. `src/frontend-simple/Dockerfile` - This Dockerfile is based on the official Debian-hosted Python 3.8 slim image.
 It updates the system, installs necessary dependencies like http-server, creates a non-root user and exposes port 8080.
 Finally, it adds the source code to the `/app` directory.
 The container starts with the `bash` command as the entry point.
 2. `src/frontend-simple/docker-shell.sh` - This shell script sets environment variables and builds a Docker image named `instacap-frontend-simple` based on our Dockerfile and runs the container with our image name
-3. `src/frontend-simple/index.html` - This html file is our main page for our app.
-It uses google style sheets and html to make a home page complete with an area to select and see a photo, input a tone, and a button to generate a caption.
-The javascript in this files hits our api service to get the caption.
+3. `src/frontend-simple/index.html` - This HTML file is our main page for our app.
+It uses google style sheets and HTML to make a homepage complete with an area to select and see a photo, specify a tone, and a button to generate a caption.
+The javascript in this files hits our API service to get the caption.

 **Demo**: \
 We first build our Docker image by running the shell script.